Alexcei88/MiniEshop/README.md

 # MiniEshop
-Test application representing an mini eshop written in Angular
+Test application representing a mini eshop written in Angular